MeteorCodes/lingmo-wiki/docs/en/wiki/faq.md

 [Debian](https://debian.org).

-## Why not Debian 12 (stable) but Debian 13 (unstable)?

-We planned to migrate LingmoDE to Qt6, since Debian 12 don't have necessary packages, we have to use Debian 13.

 ## Why not Arch?

 There's a project called [ArchLingmo](glossary#archlingmo), but it's not meant to replace the Debian mainline version, because Debian is easier for beginners on system maintenance tasks.